htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 ### Introduction

-There have been applications using the Perl language for decades in their back-end's and platform systems, however the use has been decreasing over time, a consequence of which is the low amount of material on how to make these applications safe, more specifically in modern contexts, another aggravating point related to this is that: we can often see some researchers finding bugs in software used on a large scale that use this language in some of its components, such as:
+There have been applications using the Perl language for decades in their back-end's and platform systems, however the use has been decreasing over time, one consequence of which is the low amount of material on how to make these applications secure, more specifically in modern contexts, another aggravating point related to this is that: we can often see some researchers finding bugs in software used on a large scale that use this language in some of its components, such as:

 * [RCE in Gitlab's](https://hackerone.com/reports/1154542) Bug Bounty program using [CVE-2021-22204](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-22204) which is an issue in [Exiftool](https://github.com/exiftool/exiftool), a tool written in Perl, found by [vakzz](https://twitter.com/wcbowling);
 * RCE on PulseSecure VPN [(CVE-2019-11539)](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-11539) by [Orange Tsai](https://twitter.com/orange_8361);